galaxyproject/training-material/topics/galaxy-interface/tutorials/rstudio/tutorial.md

 > For more on running an R Script at the terminal see the dedicated [Software Carpentry lesson](https://swcarpentry.github.io/r-novice-inflammation/05-cmdline/).
 {: .comment}

-## How to call functions in R, without needing to master them?
+## How to call functions in R, without needing to become proficient in them?

 A function in R (or any computing language) is a short program that takes some input and returns some output.